brunopulis/brunopulis/README.md

 ## Hello, there! 🤓

 My name is Bruno Pulis.
 I'm from Brazil.
-I started my carrer like a Frontend Developer and nowdays I'm a Quality Assurance at [Monetizze](https://monetizze.com.br) also I'm a Accessibility Advocate.
+I started my carrer like a Frontend Developer and nowdays I'm a Test Specialist in A11y at [everis](https://www.everis.com/global/en) also I'm a Accessibility Advocate.

 In my free time I dedicate to reading and writing articles and share knowledge with the community.